nortal/simple-ping-service/README.md

 # simple-ping-service
 Simple JAVA based ping service.
-Checks if web application is allived.
+Checks if web application is alive.
 Result is a HTML page.
 Can configured for sending notification via email when some web application status changed.

 ## Configuration
 See property sample file **ping.properties.sample**.
 Create your own file with name **ping.properties**